A2Wolverin3/smtp2http/README.md

 npm install -g
 ```

 After installation, you will need to set the smtp2http executable to run at startup.
 There are several ways to do this.
 When testing manually, I find that the config file is only read if I CD to the smtp2http directory before running the program.
+I am still working out how to launch this properly at startup without human interaction.

 Development
 -----------